tobeva/tobeva.com/content/experience/writing/_index.md

 date: 2020-07-17
 weight: 60
 type: docs
-nav:
-    prev:
-        label: "Experience"
-        url: "/about/experience/"
-    up:
-        label: "About"
-        url: "/about/"
 ---

 Writing is an important skill in software development.
 A developer can only have